-Data Transfer is a DCM feature that provides access to event-level ad server log data.
+Data Transfer is a Campaign Manager 360 feature that provides access to event-level ad server log data.
 This data is delivered via separate feeds, each comprising a single Data Transfer file.
 Within these files, each recorded event is associated with an encrypted user ID.

 To make use of user IDs provided in Data Transfer files, you'll need a way to match an online ad server event with some event in your offline system.
 This is commonly done using custom Floodlight variables, which you can dynamically populate with values that uniquely identify a user action.
 A simplified workflow may look like this:

 - A Floodlight activity tag fires, indicating the start of a transaction.
 The tag contains a custom variable value you've provided that uniquely identifies the transaction.

 - The transaction continues and completes offline, maintaining the same identifier.